 The responsibilities of a condo managerMost condo buildings have a property manager, and if you live in a condo building, chances are you have worked with one.
 Although you may have interacted with a property manager, have you ever wondered what they actually do on a day-to-day basis?
 Being a property manager for a condo building is no easy task.
 There are so many moving parts for one person to think of that it takes a very skilled individual to successfully manage a building.
 A good property manager must be personable, a great multi-tasker, and have strong project management skills.
 But there is more to it than that.

 Property manager = operations managerOne of the duties a property manager takes care of is making sure the condo building is running smoothly.
 Many property managers may prefer using property management software like Condo Control to help them manage their time and day-to-day activities.
 Making sure the building operates like a well-oiled machine takes a lot of work, an incredible amount of organization, and a lot of time.
 Whether it’s a mechanical issue within the building, or a safety issue, the property manager needs to be on top of it and recognize potential problems before they arise.

-Condo Property Managers also work very closely with the condo board to ensure all the policies that the board agrees upon are being carried out and enforced throughout the building.
-The relationship with the board, however, works both ways.
-The property manager also works with the board to share their expertise on issues going on in the building.
+Condo managers also work very closely with the condo board to ensure all the policies that the board agrees on are being carried out and enforced throughout the building.
+The relationship with the board, however, is a two-way relationship.
+The property manager also works with the board to share their expertise on how to approach issues going on in the building.

-Managing the day to day duties of a building is not an easy undertaking.
-It takes a great property manager to be able to keep things going, and make your living quarters feel like home.
+Managing the day-to-day duties of a building is not an easy undertaking.
+It takes a great property manager to be able to keep things going, and make your living quarters feel like a happy home.
 It can be a thankless job, but can also be incredibly rewarding.
 The next time you see your building’s property manager, be sure to tell them “thanks”!